eonu/ruby-golf/README.md

 Though some programming languages allow you to use other encodings, [UTF-8](http://www.fileformat.info/info/unicode/utf8.htm) is regarded as the standard.
 Note that UTF-8 uses 1 to 4 bytes per character.

-For example, consider the characters `a` and `𠜎` which are both UTF-8 characters but use 1 and 4 bytes respectively.
+For example, consider the characters `a`, `﷽` and `𠜎` which are all UTF-8 characters but use 1, 3 and 4 bytes respectively.

 All of the [ASCII characters](http://www.asciitable.com/) use only 1 byte, so these will be the most valuable in code-golf for things like variable names.